While in Chapter 4 curves played the secondary role

 5.3.1The curvature normal

-function may be included for several purposes.
-First, when the represented quantity is being
+included for several purposes.
+First, when the represented quantity is being differentiated, the

-differentiated, the argument indicates the independent variable with respect to which the
+argument indicates the independent variable with respect to which the differentiation is taking

 emphasize the fact that the symbol denotes a function rather than an isolated object.

-derivative measures solely the rate at which changes direction.
-What
+measures solely the rate at which changes direction.
+What is the

 (5.39)